Daniel-Krueger/daniel-krueger.github.io/_posts/2022-10-29-delete-selected-workflows.md

 {: .notice--info}
 **Info:** Admin mode: In our projects the delete button is always hidden in the field matrix.
-Just to make sure there's also a validation in the delete trigger itself.
+Just to make sure there's also a validation action in the delete trigger itself, which would prevent the deletion.

 {: .notice--info}
 **Info:** There have been changes to the way the delete button behaves during the versions.
 Maybe it's easier to use the delete button nowadays, but I'm used to using this approach. :)